Levinus Warner: Life

-Istanbul
+Constantinople

 Warner departed from Amsterdam in December 1644, travelling overland via Gdańsk and Lviv in the Polish-Lithuanian Commonwealth.
-He finally arrived in Istanbul in the autumn of 1645.
+He finally arrived in Constantinople in the autumn of 1645.
 The first years he worked as a secretary for Nicolaas Ghisbrechti or Ghysbrechtsz, a jeweller originally from the Southern Netherlands who had been involved in the Capitulations accorded to the Dutch Republic in 1612.
 When Ghisbrechti became resident for the Dutch Republic, in 1647, Warner continued working for him.
 After Ghisbrechti's death in 1654 Warner took over from him as resident, receiving his first appointment from the States General on 30 January 1655.
 He would remain in this position.

 Since the Dutch Republic did not pursue an active diplomatic policy in the Ottoman Empire, however, Warner led a relatively quiet life ‘entirely after the Turkish fashion’, which was only occasionally disturbed by diplomatic imbroglios over Dutch assistance to Venice in the Cretan War and accusations of piracy.
 The latter once led to his temporary incarceration in the Sultan's palace in Edirne (Adrianople).
-As a diplomat, Warner was entitled to a share in the consular duties on all Dutch trade from and to the Ottoman Empire, a source of endless friction with the Dutch consul in Izmir (Smyrna), the hub of Dutch economic activity in the Levant.
+As a diplomat, Warner was entitled to a share in the consular duties on all Dutch trade from and to the Ottoman Empire, a source of endless friction with the Dutch consul in Smyrna (İzmir), the hub of Dutch economic activity in the Levant.
 Warner's official correspondence has been published by Willem Nicolaas du Rieu (1883).

 Warner lived with Cocone de Christophle, his Greek Orthodox common-law wife, but they had no children.
-Warner died in Istanbul on 22 June 1665.
+Warner died in Constantinople on 22 June 1665.